yuehcw/E-Commerce-Website/README.md

 ```

 ## Development Notes
+### ProductService

-Update Cart Item: The `updateItem` function in the `CartContext.js` is designed to communicate with the backend API by calling `updateProductToCart` function from the `productService.js` to update the quantity of products in the cart.
+The productService.js file contains functions to interact with the backend API for fetching products, fetching a single product by ID, fetching products by category, and updating products in the cart.
+Here's a breakdown of the functions:

+* fetchProducts: Fetches all products from the API.
+* fetchProductById: Fetches a single product by its ID.
+* fetchProductsByCategory: Fetches products belonging to a specific category.
+* updateProductToCart: Updates the quantity of a product in the user's cart.

+### UserService

+The userService.js file contains functions to interact with the backend API for user-related operations.
+Currently, it includes a function to add a new user to the system.
+Here's the function:

+* addUser: Adds a new user to the system with provided details such as first name, last name, email, username, and password.

+The functions in both productService.js and userService.js are utilized within the project to perform specific tasks such as fetching product data, updating the cart, and adding new users.

-For every successful API call, a message saying "API call successful.
-Update cart item" is printed to the console.
+For every successful API call made using these functions, a message saying "API call successful" is printed to the console.
 This helps in debugging and ensuring that the API integration works as expected.

 ## Thank you for visiting my e-commerce website repository!